- International students

 At Stellenbosch University, most undergraduate degree programmes are three years.
 The level of application is compared to the applicant’s academic background.
 However, first year level courses are open to all applicants.
 Courses on second or third (final) year level, pre-requisites need to be considered.
 If no pre-requisites are listed, applicants are encouraged to apply for the course target of their choice as well as lower level courses to enlarge the possibility of admission.
 The levels of the courses are indicated by the three-digit course code, also called module codes, as listed in Addendum A. Each course is presented by a specific academic Department, but also falls under a specific division, as indicated by a five-digit code.

-At Stellenbosch University, postgraduate courses are divided into two levels: Honours and Masters.
-The Honours year refers to yearlong degrees in which students further their studies in one of their majors.
+Postgraduate courses at SU are either honours or master’s programmes.
+An honours programme is a year-long degree in which students further their studies in one of their majors.
 Modules from these degrees are indicated by a three-digit code, starting with a 7.
-Master courses, distinguished by the number 8, are limited as many Master degrees at Stellenbosch University are Thesis/Research based and modular work is not always an option.
+Master’s course options, which are indicated by the number 8, are limited, as many master’s degrees at SU are thesis/research-based, and modular work is not always an option.

-The postgraduate courses are listed in the front part of the yearbooks or on the respective Department’s website.
-Applicants are to inquire about the offering of postgraduate courses per Semester.
-Upon request, the GEC will contact the relevant Department for more information.
+The postgraduate courses are listed in the front part of each faculty’s Calendar, or on the respective departments’ websites.
+For enquiries about SU’s postgraduate offering per semester, please contact our Global Education Centre, who will approach the relevant department for more information.

 Useful links in your search for courses are supplied in the above two documents, and will lead you to: